Outplacement

 When the animals have recovered sufficiently physically and mentally and the group of animals is stable in terms of dynamics.

-AAP has built a worldwide network of contacts with a large number of zoos, reserves, wildlife parks.
+AAP has built a worldwide network of contacts with a large number of zoos, reserves, and wildlife parks.
 For example we work together with zoos that are affiliated with EARS, (European Association of Zoos and Aquaria).

 Outplacement partners are screened by AAP.
-We look at their working methods (animal management, breeding, euthanasia policy, education, public safety), animal care, mission and vision and the use of animals in public presentations.
+We look at their working methods (animal management, breeding policy, euthanasia policy, education, public safety), animal care, mission and vision and the use of animals in public presentations.
 AAP also consults independent experts and other sources for reference.
 In addition, AAP does additional personal site inspections on a regular basis.

 Certainly.
 The animals always remain the property of AAP and we keep in close contact with the outplacement partners, so we know how the animals are doing.